solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 3. Now, take a closer look at each of the activities within the pipeline.
 On the canvas graph, select the **Copy data** activity named `Import Customer dimension`.

-    > Below the graph is a series of tabs, each of which provides additional details about selected the activity.
-The **General** tab displays the name and description assigned to the activity, along with a few other properties.
+    > Below the graph is a series of tabs, each providing additional details about the selected activity.
+The **General** tab displays the name and description assigned to the activity and a few other properties.

     ![A screenshot of Exercise 2 - Enrich Data pipeline canvas and properties pane is displayed.](media/ex02-orchestrate-copy-data-general.png "Pipeline canvas")

 4. Select the **Source** tab.
-The source defines the location from which data will be copied by the activity.
+The source defines the location from which the activity will copy data.
 The **Source dataset** field is a pointer to the location of the source data.

     > Take a moment to review the various properties available on the Source tab.
 Data is being retrieved from files stored in a data lake.